Package 'ropenblas'

 2. GNU GCC Compiler (C and Fortran).

-Your linux operating system may already be configured to use the OpenBLAS library.
-Therefore, most likely R will already be linked to this library.
-To find out if the R language is using the OpenBLAS library, at R, do:
+Your Linux operating system may already be configured to use the OpenBLAS library.
+Therefore, R will most likely already be linked to this library.
+To find out if R is using the OpenBLAS library, in R, do:

 extSoftVersion()["BLAS"]

 If R is using the OpenBLAS library, something like /any_directory/libopenblas.so should be returned.
-Therefore, there should be the name openblas in the shared object returned (file extension .so).
+Therefore, the name 'openblas' should be in the returned shared object (file with a .so extension).

-If the ropenblas() function can identify that the R language is using the version of OpenBLAS you wish to configure, a warning message will be returned asking if you really would like to proceed with the configuration again.
+If the ropenblas() function can identify that R is using the version of OpenBLAS you wish to configure, a warning message will be returned asking if you would really like to proceed with the configuration again.

 You must be the operating system administrator to use this library.
 Therefore, do not attempt to use it without telling your system administrator.
 If you have the ROOT password, you will be responsible for everything you do on your operating system.
-Other details you may also find here.
+Other details can also be found here.

 Value